 Mileage reimbursement rates must be based on rates determined by the North Carolina Office of State Budget and Management (OSBM).
 Because mileage rates fluctuate with the price of fuel, the OSBM will release the "Change in IRS Mileage Rate" memorandum to be found on OSBM's website when there is a change in this rate.
-The current state mileage reimbursement rate is 56 cents per mile.
+The current state mileage reimbursement rate is 58.5 cents per mile.

 For other travel related expenses, please refer to the current rates for travel and lodging reimbursement, presented in the chart below.
 However, please be advised that reimbursement rates periodically change.
-The Division of Public Health will only reimburse for rates authorized in OSBM's North Carolina Budget Manual or adopted by means of an OSBM Budget Memo.
-These documents are located here.